 - 2/3 powdered household cleaner

 Pour the ingredients into a sprayer.
 After applying a coat to your siding, let it stand for five to ten minutes.
-After the time is up, rinse the cleaner off with your garden hose.
+After the time is up, rinse thoroughly with your garden hose.

 No garden hose?
 No problem.
 Thoroughly clean your sprayer.
 Fill it with water.
-Rinse the siding using your sprayer.
+Rinse thoroughly the siding using your sprayer from top to bottom.
 Depending on the condition of your siding, you may end up needing to apply a second or third coat until it looks good again.

 Another great alternative is to mix vinegar and water.
 It is safer than bleach and still effective at cleaning your siding.
 It also breaks up mildew like a boss.